Miitshii/goon-station/README.md

 # goon-station
-## A community driven project to formulate the perfect setup for automated long-term edging

-Imagine: getting back home on a friday afternoon, lying down in yoour goon station, attaching the cock milker, putting on the hpyno VR headset, and being in gooner heaven for the next 48+ hours straight! 😈
+## Imagine: getting back home on a friday afternoon, lying down in your goon station, attaching the cock milker, putting on the hpyno VR headset, and being in gooner heaven for the next 48+ hours straight! 😈

 For the beginning this is a very WIP, subjective concept.
 Over time the community will hopefully cum together to push this idea harder